jimchen1551/MPCS/Computer Science/Machine learning.md

 	- learning algorithm might struggle with such high cardinality; so, note it in the **data quality plan**
 #### Outliers
 - instances with values far away from the central tendency

+Classes:
 1. **invalid outliers**
-	- inclusion of a sample through error (causes are misillaneous, e.g., fat finger lol)
+	- inclusion of a sample through error (causes are misillaneous, e.g., ~~fat finger lol~~)
 	- often refered to as noise in the data
 2. **valid outliers**
-	- correct values just far away from the rest of instances **Identification** of outliers:
+	- correct values just far away from the rest of instances

+Identification:
 1. examining the **minimum** and **maximum** values ofor each feature:
 	- usually find out the invalid outliers
 2. comparing the gaps b/w the **median, minimum, maximum, 1st quartile, 3rd quartile**